DORA: Exploring Outlier Representations in Deep Neural Networks

 \section{Introduction}

 The ability of Deep Neural Networks (DNNs) to perform complex tasks and achieve \textit{state-of-the-art} performance in various fields can be attributed to the rich and hierarchical representations that they learn \cite{bengio2013representation}.
-Far beyond the handcrafted features that were inductively constructed by humans on learning machines in classical Machine Learning methods \cite{marr1978representation, jackson1986introduction, fogel1989gabor}, Deep Learning approaches exploit the network’s freedom for representation learning, which, however, leads to a semantic opacity of learned abstractions.
-The rapid progress in representation learning only exacerbates the issue of interpretability, as modern DNNs are often trained in a self-supervised manner \cite{jaiswal2020survey, lecun2021self} and from a potentially limitless amount of data \cite{brown2020language, bommasani2021opportunities}, alleviating human control over the training dataset, and resulting in opaque decision-making strategies.
+Far beyond the handcrafted features that were inductively imposed by humans on learning machines in classical Machine Learning methods \cite{marr1978representation, jackson1986introduction, fogel1989gabor}, Deep Learning approaches exploit the network's freedom to learn complex abstractions.
+However, a prevalent concern remains that the nature of concepts, learned by the model remains unknown.
+The rapid progress in representation learning only exacerbates the issue of interpretability, since DNNs are frequently trained using self-supervised methodologies \cite{jaiswal2020survey, lecun2021self} on immense volumes of data \cite{brown2020language, bommasani2021opportunities}, which accelerated the unpredictability concerning the scope of possible learned concepts and their mutual relations \cite{goh2021multimodal}.

 The increasing popularity of Deep Learning techniques across various fields, coupled with the difficulty of interpreting the decision-making processes of complex models, has led to the emergence of the field of Explainable AI (XAI) (e.g.~\cite{montavon2018methods,samek2019explainable, xu2019explainable, gade2019explainable,rudin2019stop,samek2021explaining}).
 Research within XAI has revealed that the internal representations that form the basis of DNNs are susceptible to learning harmful and undesired concepts, such as biases \cite{guidotti2018survey, pmlr-v108-jiang20a}, Clever Hans (CH) effects \cite{lapuschkin2019unmasking}, and backdoors \cite{anders2022finding}.
-The learned artifactual concepts are often unnaturally and semantically distant from the relevant concepts within the dataset, such as watermarks in the PASCAL 2012 image classification task \cite{lapuschkin2019unmasking}, Chinese logographic watermarks in ImageNet dataset \cite{li2022Dilemma}, colored band-aids in skin-cancer detection problem \cite{anders2022finding} or tokens in a pneumonia detection problem \cite{zech2018variable}.
+These malicious concepts often are unnatural or anomalous in relation to the relevant concepts within the dataset.
+Examples include watermarks in the PASCAL 2007 image classification task \cite{lapuschkin2019unmasking}, Chinese logographic watermarks in ImageNet dataset \cite{li2022Dilemma}, colored band-aids in skin-cancer detection problem \cite{anders2022finding} or tokens in a pneumonia detection problem \cite{zech2018variable}.